 I have been exploring this more balanced approach personally for some time and now incorporate it into my patient’s treatment plan in every visit.
 In doing this, I can dig deeper into the root of healing and guide the patient into a long-term solution for their health.
 With this naturopathic approach, you will see that what I teach can easily be built into healthy habits and rituals in every aspect of life – ultimately guiding you to being the best version of yourself.

-Why did I choose to expand my practice to a rural community in Northern BC?
+Why did I choose to practice to a rural community in Northern BC?
 Much like my practice in North Vancouver, a major draw to a place of practice for me has to be centered around community - it just so happens I have found this community in my hometown of Vanderhoof BC!
-It has been an incredibly exciting time with so many changes over the last year that have led me to practicing part time in a rural community.
+It has been an incredibly exciting time with so many changes over the last year that have led me to practicing full time in a rural community.
 I have always been drawn to expanding my services to areas that don't have immediate access to naturopathic medicine.
 My late family doctor, Dr. Bert Kelly, MD, was a pioneer for bringing trained medical doctors to more rural settings and I know his values aligned with mine.
 Although I practice a different, but similar trade than medical doctors, I am still providing primary care to help those in need.
 Right now I am flying up monthly to be a general practitioner for the community that raised me.